 Using the Map view, you can quickly create a ringfencing rule by adding that rule to a new ruleset within the scope of the selected group.

-1. In the left-hand menu select the Map view (New UI).
+1. In the left navigation, click Map.

-[ X ) illumio
+[ X illumio (

 Q Search

 88 Dashboard

-٦ Explore ^
+• Explore ^

 Мар

 Traffic